LexadoF/Kiwi_site/docs/kiwiDoc.md

 # Kiwi Documentation

-This documentation will help you understand and use the commands of kiwiBot.
+This documentation will help you understand and use the commands of Kiwi.

 :::note